Radvir/faker-api/README.md

 ## __About__

 This is a simple api which is used to gain fake data with the use of a url.
-This way you don't need to install any package
+This way you don't need to install any package.

 ## __Usage__